TapL-Recreation-Project/ChunkMiner/README.md

 # ChunkMiner

-This is the source code for the A+ plugin showcased in <PLUGIN LINK>
+This is the source code for the A+ plugin showcased in <https://www.spigotmc.org/resources/tapls-chunk-miner-challenge-recreation-beta.89434/>

 Do whatever you want with it.... maybe even contribute :flushed:
 :flushed: